Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** I'm not at the speed I'd like to be, but I'm going one day at a time

 **Link(s) to work:** [Python tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw)

+### Day 2: January 05, 2020 - Sunday

+**Today's Progress**: I've learned more about map and how I can create manually a function that simulates the map function

+**Thoughts:** Programming is hard and rewarding.
+Learning by yourself how to resolve a problemw without seeing other people's code is awesome.

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/implement-map-on-a-prototype